Carnival Celebrations in the Netherlands

 - Where: The area just south of Tilburg train station down to Stadhuisstraat.

-- What: On Saturday, March 2, the Prince of Carnival is picked up from the train station in Tilburg to officially open the ceremony.
-The main parade takes place on March 3, orchestras are featured on March 4 and the ceremony closes on March 5.
+- What: On Saturday, February 22, 2020, the Prince of Carnival is picked up from the train station in Tilburg to officially open the ceremony.
+The main parade takes place on February 23, orchestras are featured on February 24 and the event closes on February 25.
 Kruikenstad is the special name given to Tilburg during Carnival.

 - Where: In Eindhoven city centre surrounding the Vestdijk.